bugsbugsbux/jjj/understanding-j.md

-noun            a:      empty box dyad            ;       join as boxes dyad            =       compares corresponding atoms dyad            >       is x greater than y? monad           i.      get integer sequence in shape of argument adverb          b.
+noun            a:      empty box dyad            ;       join as boxes dyad            =       compares corresponding atoms syntax          assert. error if not all 1s syntax          if.     if block ends a do. syntax          do.     ends a condition block syntax          elseif. else-if block ends at do. syntax          else.   else block ends at end. syntax          end.    ends a control structure syntax          select. target value/s to match against; ends at f/case. syntax          case.   test value/s to match target; ends at do. syntax          fcase.  like case. but invoces next f/case.; ends at do. dyad            >       is x greater than y? syntax          while.  checks condition before every loop; ends at do. syntax          whilst. like while. but runs at least once; ends at do. syntax          for.    loop once for each item in clause; ends at do. syntax          for_var. like for. but sets var to item syntax          return. return last value or *left* arg verb            9!:8    returns list of default error messages verb            dberr   return last error's number verb            dberm   return last error's message verb            dbsig   equivalent to (13!:8) verb            13!:8   raise error y; optional: custom message x syntax          try.    handle errors in block; ends at catch/d/t. syntax          catch.  handle normal errors (not error 55 = throw.s) verb            dbr     disable (arg 0) or enable (1) debugging mode verb            dbq     query debugging mode state verb            dbs     shows debug stack verb            dbnxt   continue program on next line syntax          catchd. replacement for catch. pauses when debugging syntax          throw.  exit fn, goes up callstack until finds catcht. syntax          catcht. handles error 55 (throw.s) in *called* functions monad           i.      get integer sequence in shape of argument adverb          b.
 0    show ranks of its verb conjunction     "       change ranks of verb